 Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.
 What training have the staff supporting children and young people with SEND had or are having?
-We have a Curriculum Support department which is made up of the SENDCO, Deputy SENDCO, 2 HLTAs and a number of teaching and learning support assistants.
-These staff have a range of experience and training completed and in progress covering various SEND needs and include the National SENCO Award; degree in Childhood, Education and Society BA (Hons), CCET (Certificate of Competence in Educational Testing); Higher Level Teaching Assistant qualification; NVQ level 2 & 3 Advanced Diploma in Support, Teaching and Learning in Schools; NVQ level 2 & 3 in Childcare and Education up to the age of 18; Supporting students with ADHD; Autism Education Trust Level 2 & 3; Supporting students with physical difficulties in PE and sport; Attachment Issues and managing behaviour.
-Pastoral support staff are trained or have experience in the following: CAMHS training with a focus on self-harm.
-Parenting in the Digital Age; Child Protection including the digital environment.
+We have a Curriculum Support department which is made up of the SENDCo, Deputy SENDCo, 2 HLTAs and a number of teaching and learning support assistants.
+These staff have a range of experience and training completed and in progress covering various SEND needs and include the National SENCO Award, degree in English and SEND BA (Hons), Psychology MSc SPLD Specific Learning Difficulties: Dyslexia (Part of an MA), Higher Level Teaching Assistant qualification, NVQ level 2 & 3 Advanced Diploma in Support, Teaching and Learning in Schools, NVQ level 2 & 3 in Childcare and Education up to the age of 18; Supporting students with ADHD, Autism Education Trust Level 2 & 3, Supporting students with physical difficulties in PE and sport, Attachment Issues and managing behaviour, most learning support staff are mental Health first Aid trained, Deputies and SENDCo are DSL trained.
+Pastoral support staff are trained or have experience in the following: CAMHS training with a focus on self-harm, Parenting in the Digital Age, Child Protection including the digital environment.
 Training is provided to all staff, including teachers and teaching and learning support assistants, as the needs arise.
 There is ongoing training for all staff as well as opportunities to further develop skills.
 Staff who are new to the school follow an induction programme which includes training and information on SEND.
 As a school we can utilise the support from specialist organisations in the area as well as Health and Social Care Services.
 Information about how equipment and facilities to support children and young people with special educational needs will be secured.
 What happens if my child needs specialist equipment or other facilities?
-We can access the services of the Visual and Hearing Impaired team and the Disability team to secure and assess the need for equipment and adaptations.
+We can access the services of the Visual and Hearing Impaired specialist teaching service team and the Disability team to secure and assess the need for equipment and adaptations.
 These services are contacted when necessary and appropriate according to your child's needs.
 The arrangements for consulting parents of children with special educational needs about, and involving such parents in the education of their child.
 How will I be involved in discussions about and planning for my child's education?
 We will need you to support us and your child by encouraging them to fully engage with their learning and any interventions or extra support offered.
-Help them to be organised for their day (right equipment and books) Good attendance and punctuality Completion of homework to the best of their ability Checking and signing the organiser weekly Providing opportunities for reading practice at home Attending parents' evenings Attending any meetings specifically arranged for your child
+Help them to be organised for their day (right equipment and books) Good attendance and punctuality Completion of homework to the best of their ability Providing opportunities for reading practice at home Attending Parents' Evenings Attending any meetings specifically arranged for your child